 What do we do about a complaint?

 All complaints are treated confidentially.
-Please be assured that making a complaint will not adversely affect the care you receive.
+Please know that making a complaint will not adversely affect the care you receive.
 Your complaint will only be discussed with the people directly involved.

 Your complaint will be acknowledged within 5 working days.
 In most cases the complaint will be referred to the manager of the area to be resolved directly with you.